 Providers and Accreditation

-The providers at NAU Campus Health Services include board certified physicians, nurse practitioners, physical therapist, psychiatric providers, licensed psychologists and counselors, an acupuncturist and a dietician.
-NAU Campus Health Services offer laboratory, x-ray, primary care, women’s health, osteopathic medicine, massage therapy, travel medicine, allergy injections, acupuncture, counseling, mental health, and nutritional services.
+The providers at NAU Campus Health Services include board certified physicians, nurse practitioners, physical therapist, psychiatric providers, licensed psychologists and counselors, and a dietitian.
+NAU Campus Health Services offer laboratory, primary care, women’s health, osteopathic medicine, travel medicine, allergy injections, counseling, mental health, and nutritional services.

 NAU Campus Health services is accredited through the American Association of Ambulatory Health Care.

 On the list of items to include when moving your student to campus should be a first aid kit.
 Minor injuries and illness can occur at any time and it’s best to be prepared.
 We recommend that your student’s first aid kit include:

 - Insurance card

 Psychiatry and psychology are overlapping professions and often get confused.
 Both of these professions help people that experience emotional distress.
 Many people receive help from both of these professions.
 It is up to you where you would like to begin.
 If the clinician you meet with feels the other profession would be helpful we will refer you.
 Fortunately, campus health services has both psychiatry and psychology clinicians.

 Psychiatry is the treatment of medical mental health disorders and often treated with medications.